dtadych/Drought_Southwest/Code/DataPreprocessing/README.md

  ### Run Codes
  1. First, need to merge the well databases.
 Make sure all filepaths match where the new data has landed.
     - Run 1_WellStaticMerge.py
-      - This database contains all static information about the wells from both databases
+      - This code creates databases that contain all static information about the wells from ADWR
     - Run 1_WellTSMerge.py
-      - This database pulls water level data from both databases to create timeseries of all wells (even if some wells just have one reading)
+      - This code pulls water level data from both databases to create timeseries of all wells (even if some wells just have one reading)
  2. Second, run spatial analysis scripts
     - Run 2_SpatialAnalysisGrace.py
       - This script creates a state average of total water storage
     - Run 2_SpatialAnalysisWells.py
       - This script filters our well database to export wells with at least 15 years of data or more (used for graphing later)
       - Creates water level values by groundwater regulation and by access to surface water
- 3. Third, run DroughtIndices.py
+ 3. Third, run 3_DroughtIndices.py
     - This script will create yearly averages of pdsi and phdi into a nice and cozy dataset